 - After the BMW E90 radiator has drained, move back to engine compartment and remove the upper radiator hose by releasing its retaining clips and pulling loose from the oil filter housing and the upper radiator.
 Be VERY CAREFUL not to break the plastic fitting that connects the fluid reservoir overflow tube to the upper radiator hose.
 Gently push the hose back towards the firewall so is out of the way of the radiator (we tucked ours behind the oil filter housing with a towel – see image below).

-- Working on the right side (passenger side) of radiator, release the retaining clips on the two lower radiator hoses and gently pry off of radiator.
-You may have to get back under car to reach one of the clips…every vehicle seems to be different.
+- Working on the right side of the radiator, release the retaining clips on the two lower radiator hoses and gently pry off of radiator.
+You may have to get back under car to reach one of the clips.

-- Working on the right side (drivers side) of the radiator, remove the oil cooler hose that is attached to the bottom of the radiator.
+- Working on the left side of the radiator, remove the oil cooler hose that is attached to the bottom of the radiator.
 The oil cooler hose is anchored to the radiator with a plastic mount that is secured with a T25 torx screw.